Workers’ Comp Insurance CA

 The short answer is “no”.
 Self-employed individuals, independent contractors, and sole proprietors are not required to carry workers’ compensation insurance under California law.

-Note that self-employed roofers are not exempt.
 If you are a roofer in California, you must carry workers’ compensation insurance, even if you are a sole proprietor or independent contractor.

 Who is exempt from California workers’ comp requirements?